SojaIntegral/Potato-Spells-Tweaks/src/main/resources/data/potatospellbookstweaks/tags/entity_type/race_system/readme.md

 **Every mob must have only one race**

 ## Humans:
 - Have average attributes
+- This race is used only for players

+## Dragonborn:
+- Have high resistances, just like dragons, but failed to succeed their immense magical talents
+- Dragonborn are slightly above humans in overall strength

+## Humanoids:
+- Have some weaknesses and strengths, but are very balanced
-- Made for "humanoid" monsters like pillagers, villagers, etc
+- This is used for human-like mobs like mages, villagers, etc

 ## Undead:
 - Well...
 They are not alive